Travel Guide to The Cederberg Mountains – Best Things to Do

 Wolfberg Arch Hike

 On the other hand, the Wolfberg Arch Hike is known as the ultimate hike in Cederberg Mountain.
 It’s worth all the effort to see the spectacular 15-meter-high Wolfberg Arch.
 However, I recommend you return on the same route after spending enough time at the Arch and its surroundings.
-Remember to carry enough water and the right Snacks to keep you energized.
+Remember to carry enough water and the right Snacks to keep you energised.

 8. Sevilla Rock Art Trail